wp-plugins/bepro-listings/readme.txt

 = TRUE FREEDOM! =

 Don't be locked down by popular **"theme frameworks"** and **toolsets**.
-Our codebase is extreamly flexible, inviting customizaion and extention.
+Our codebase is extreamly flexible, inviting customizaion, extention, and unique mashups which **simulate any Directory**.

 1. Don't like our gallery?
 Simply use another or interface with ours.
 Don't like our video player... document reader... audio player... etc

 2. The listings and detail pages are templates.
 Yes, they can be rearanged, sections removed, and be completely restyled.
 Thats why you can use our plugin for so many different listing niches.

+3. Our addons all communicate.
+You can create a new addon which can communicate with them too.
+This facilitates extreamly unique mashups.

 = Popular Uses =